ue22-p25/backend-fastapi-notes-steps/step.md

-# CSR on note update
+# CSR on note deletion